Alg-guy/Bin-packing/README.md

 My algorithm proposes a new method to solving the famous problem.

-These are links for a tutorial and i provided snippets of my code here, in an effort to pass through what i know and help as i can easily say that if the opensource community didn't exist, i wouldn't have learned a lot.
+These are links for a tutorial and i provided snippets of my code here, in an effort to pass through what i have learned and help as i can easily say that if the opensource community didn't exist, i wouldn't have learned a lot.

 More is yet to come